HarshitaPandey08/DataAnalysisChallengeApril/README.md

-## 13.Which product categories have the highest profit margins on Olist, and how can the company increase profitability across different categories?**
+## 13.Which product categories have the highest profit margins on Olist, and how can the company increase profitability across different categories?

 <p align="center">

 ![image](https://github.com/HarshitaPandey08/DataAnalysisChallengeApril/assets/53274845/0f0975a5-db63-45fc-aa57-0f22b157a306)

   </p>
+The product category with highest profit margin greater than 70% is  home_comfort_2 .The lowest is small home appliances.